roseengineering/usbwatch/README.md

-POST /hard    # tell the hub to reset the posted device POST /disable # tell the hub to disable the posted device POST /up      # tell the hub to power on the posted device POST /down    # tell the hub to power off the posted device
+POST /hard    # tell the hub to reset the posted device POST /disable # tell the hub to disable the posted device POST /up      # tell the hub to power on the posted device POST /down    # tell the hub to power down the posted device POST /off     # tell the kernel to power off the posted device
 ```

 ### The INDI server.